drummonds/bytestoneblog/content/posts/Accounting for programmers/_index.md

 The piggy bank is the simplest model of an accounting system you have a single box into which you can put money in or take money out.
 At any one point in time there is so much money in the piggy.
 You could imagine a business selling oranges on the street and supposing you are able to get oranges on a sale or return basis from friendly green grocers.
 At the beginning of the day you borrow a box of oranges and go out onto the street.
 During the day you sell your oranges and put the money in the piggy bank.
 You sell your oranges and at the end of the day your return to your friendly green grocers.
 You return the unsold oranges, pay the green grocer.
 The money left over in your piggy bank at the end of the day is your profit.

-There is also a limitation in that you only have the cuurent value of the profit and there is not historical record.
-If this was a virtual poggy bank you would have no record of what you had made in a week month or a year.
+There is also a limitation in that you only have the current value of the profit and there is not historical record.
+If this was a virtual piggy bank you would have no record of what you had made in a week month or a year.
 This leads onto time series data.

 ## Time Series Data